Diana1465/techwritermentorship_assignment1/README.md

 The message text should be concise and at the same time report what the commit is doing (the changes made).

 ## Conclusion
 This article was written to let you understand a little more about what Git is, the difference between Git and GitHub, and how to work with Git on your computer.
-Do not stop your practice of using these tools and you will definitely master it soon.
+Do not stop your practice of using these tools and you will definitely master them soon.